Skip to content

 Week 6: Fight Camp Structure and Peaking

-Detailed fight camp programming: how the camp is structured week by week, the role S&C plays at each stage, MMA-specific conditioning strategies and plans, and detailed fight week and fight day sessions designed to peak the fighter.
+Detailed fight camp programming: learn how the camp is structured week by week, the role S&C plays at each stage, MMA-specific conditioning strategies, and detailed fight week and fight day sessions designed to get peak performance out of your fighters.

 7